LRT Line 1 (Metro Manila): Other infrastructure

-Signalling
+Signaling

-Throughout its history, the line used different signalling systems.
+Throughout its history, the line used different signaling systems.
 The line currently uses the Alstom Atlas 100 solution based on ETCS Level 1.

-The original signalling system used in the LRT Line 1 was based on fixed block and relay type trackside systems.
+The original signaling system used in the LRT Line 1 was based on fixed block and relay-type trackside systems.
 Trains had an automatic train stop system that activates if the train passes by a red signal or over-speeding.
-Based on a procurement plan published by the Light Rail Transit Authority, most of the signalling equipment, including track circuits, were supplied by ACEC.
+Based on a procurement plan published by the Light Rail Transit Authority, most of the signaling equipment, including track circuits, was supplied by ACEC.

-In 2007, as part of a capacity expansion project, the signalling system was replaced with a signalling and train control system based on automatic train protection (ATP) and automatic train supervision (ATS) using Siemens technology.
+In 2007, as part of a capacity expansion project, the original system was replaced with a train control system based on automatic train protection (ATP) and automatic train supervision (ATS); the fixed-block system was provided by Siemens Transportation Systems and BBR Verkehrstechnik.
 The ATP system monitors the speed of the trains, while the ATS system directs train operations.
 Prior to the 2022 upgrade, the signalling system was designed to operate at a headway of 112 seconds.
 Aside from the ATP and ATS systems, its subsystems include train detection through axle counters, and microprocessor-based interlocking.

-The signalling system was again upgraded as part of the line's south extension.
-Alstom was awarded a contract in February 2016 to supply the signalling and communications systems for the line.
-Alstom supplied the Atlas 100 solution based on ETCS Level 1.
-The testing and commissioning phase of the upgraded signalling system started in November 2021 and was completed on February 1, 2022.
+The signaling system was again upgraded as part of the line's south extension.
+Alstom was awarded a contract in February 2016 to supply its Atlas 100 ETCS Level 1 solution for the south extension and upgrade the existing system.
+Between November 2021 and January 2022, the new system underwent testing and commissioning.
+The Light Rail Manila Corporation (LRMC) announced the completion of the upgrades on February 1, 2022.

 Tracks

-The tracks have two types: ballasted and slab tracks.
-Ballasted sections are found in the original 15 km section from Baclaran to Monumento, while slab tracks are found in the north extension.
-The tracks are supported by twin-block concrete railroad ties, and have a track center distance of 3.2 m.
+The tracks have three types: ballasted, slab tracks and concrete plinth.
+Ballasted sections are found in the original 15 km section from Baclaran to Monumento, while slab tracks are found in the north extension, and the newer Cavite extension uses concrete plinths, like the MRT-3 and LRT-2.
+For the ballasted and ballastless tracks, the rails are supported by twin-block concrete railroad ties, and have a track center distance of 3.2 m.

 The tracks in the original 13.8 km line consist of 50 kg/m rails designed to the EB 50T rail profile, while the tracks in the future extension line consist of 54 kg/m rails designed to the UIC 54 rail profile.